How to Promote Your Premium WordPress Theme

 All in all, it should look highly professional in terms of visual attractiveness and user-centric, namely, without any over-complexity and without ambiguity.

-On the next steps, you can multiply the offering with additional products or services like useful plugins, theme installation, etc. And when you have a database of users, you can build your email marketing strategy easier reaching out to more users.
+On the next steps, you can multiply the offering with additional upsell products or services like useful plugins, theme installation, etc. And when you have a database of users, you can build your email marketing strategy easier reaching out to more users.

 When it looks like you’ve done it all wisely, there is one more fun thing to do.
 Marketers across the web advise to take a so-called 5-second test – a method for capturing first user’s impressions of your landing page.
-Invite someone not deeply involved and ask to check your landing page during 5 seconds.
+Invite someone not deeply involved and ask them to check your landing page for 5 seconds.
 If the offering is quite clear for them, you’ve done a really good job.

-Though the method is really effective, I would not be so drastic about 5 seconds – giving a couple more seconds should be also fine.
-However, you should not be afraid of experiments and use A/B testing to see when your landing page converts better.
+You can actually take your demos a step further and create free trial accounts without a need to code an in-house solution.
+You can try to use a ready-made WordPress plugin like MotoPress Demo Builder.
 This plugin works on WordPress multisite network and let your prospects see the value of your theme on a frontend demo and (optionally) test your Premium WordPress theme in a true-to-life environment.

 Here is a quick guide on how to build a theme demo with this plugin: